1) Validation with Spring MVC validator

 </beans>

-Complete Example on Validation with Spring MVC validator
+Complete Example on Validation with Spring MVC validator2) Validation with JSR-303 Validator

 Hibernate Validator is the reference implementation for JSR-303 annotation-drive validation.
 By using this JSR-303 we can validate bean with simple annotations.